noahgibbs/demiurge/CONCEPTS.md

 specific to any one zone.
 An error might occur that can't be traced to any specific zone.

 When that happens, a special zone name, "admin", is used.
-There may or may not be an "admin" zone defined in a particular game's World Files, but positionless things will be referred to as "admin" occurrences either way.
-For that reason, it may be a better idea not to put much in the admin zone so that you can easily tell the difference between positionless occurrences and things that happen in your real, declared admin zone.
+There cannot be an "admin" zone in a world file.
+Instead, "admin" is the name of an automatic InertStateItem which holds system information like how many total ticks have passed in the world, and the current notification_id and intention_id for queueing.

+Positionless occurrences like the examples above (e.g. account creation failures) will appear to occur in this nonexistent "admin" zone.